Vyral/jan-leasure/_posts/2024-12-02-how-to-buy-a-500k-home-with-less-money.md

 * FHA loans are perfect for first-time buyers or those with lower credit scores.
 * VA loans are exclusive to eligible veterans, service members, and their families.

 These programs exist to make buying a home achievable.
 You don’t need $100,000 to get started.
-Depending on your situation, you could need as little as $15,000—or nothing at all. **If you have any questions about homeownership, feel free to call or text me at (847) 362-1335**, and I'll help you explore your options so you can move closer to owning your dream home.
+Depending on your situation, you could need as little as $15,000—or nothing at all. **If you have any questions about homeownership, feel free to call or text me at (847) 362-1335**, and I’ll help you explore your options so you can move closer to owning your dream home.

 &nbsp;